UrsZeidler/EclipseUpdatesiteForGithub/README.md

 ###### Build

-The main build action is to mirror the created update site in the gh-pages updatesite, with this the old update site will not get deleted instead the new updatesite will be merged in so people can reverse the installation to an older version.
+The main build action is to mirror the created update site in the gh-pages updatesite, with this the old update site will not get deleted instead the new updatesite will be merged in, so people can reverse the installation to an older version.

 You will find the script in the `etc` folder of this project.
 Copy the content and adjust it to your needs and configuration.